Leeds railway station is growing. A new Platform Zero is being created that will mean more trains, more seats and fewer delays.

 Platform Zero will be built adjacent to Platform 1.
 Work to build the new platform is complex, meaning we'll need to make changes to track, signalling, and overhead powerlines.
-It is expected to be complete by early 2021.

-What work are we doing?
+What work are we currently doing?

 There will be some planned changes to walking routes in the area near platform 1 while the new platform is built and some alterations to train times, which will all be communicated clearly and in advance.

 In November 2018 we began a major project to modernise the main southern concourse, with a new roof and stunning, glazed façade entrance the key elements of this exciting project.

 This work is now completed and has transformed Leeds railway station into a world-class transport hub at the heart of the city, with more floor space created in the main concourse area.

 The new, transparent roof has replaced the dark and dated wooden roof and now allows much more natural light to enter the main concourse, creating a more pleasant, inviting environment.

 The new glass façade, now befitting of the city, enhances the first impressions of the station for the tens of thousands of people that use it every day.

 To see how the new entrance was built watch this video.

 There is a re-aligned ticket barrier with more barriers installed at the main entrance which has significantly improved passenger flow.